 In this latest installment, we’re going to explore what that methodology entails and why it works perfectly for large, complex enterprise websites.

 The Botify platform was born out of a brand new way of thinking about SEO.
 We found that the frustration people often had with SEO was that it was shrouded in mystery.
 While many tools on the market were helpful for understanding how you or your competitors were performing, we noticed a big gap — there weren’t really any tools that told you why.

 In order for SEO to move the needle and drive big results, you need to understand the underlying issues behind poor rankings and low organic traffic.
 So we started to look deeper.
 Because of our own curiosity, we wanted to look under the hood and better understand why websites weren’t performing.
 We realized that we have to start further back than performance metrics.
 We needed to start with how search engines are crawling and understanding our web pages.

 Through our research, we have found that half of enterprise website pages are not being crawled by search engines.

 This often comes as a shock to enterprise executives.
 Many people assume an “if you build it, they will come” mentality, thinking all their pages automatically qualify to show up in Google search.

 But why does this happen?
 As we discussed in our last post of this series, enterprise websites are often very large and tend to employ the latest technology.
 Because Google has finite resources (see our post on render budget for more information on that), Google has limits for how much time they’ll spend on any given website before moving on.

 That’s exactly why the first component of our methodology focuses on the technical SEO foundation of crawling, rendering, and indexing.
-Stay tuned for the next post in our series where we dive into this step in more detail.
+The next post in our series will dive deeper into the crawling, rendering, and indexing stages of organic search.

 If ensuring that search engines are finding and understanding your content the way you intended is like entering a race, creating high-quality content that answers real searcher questions is like running the race.